adrelanos/kde-kdm-autologin/README.md

-# Enables passwordless Autologin in KDM by default #
+# Enables passwordless Autologin in sddm by default #

 This package is most useful in virtual machines, because there it makes less sense to use a password for desktop login (better used on the host).